wellbowledash/weather-app/README.md

-this is a weather app. it shows weather. weather you like it or not.
+this is a weather app. it shows weather.